Guest Speakers

 8:30-9:30 Gathering and coffee

-9:30-10:30 Plenary talk by Prof. Jesse Barber, "Sensory ecology as a lens to understand the costs of noise exposure for wildlife"
+"Sensory ecology as a lens to understand the costs of noise exposure for wildlife"

 10:30-11:00 Plenary talk by Dr. Noam Leader, "The need for conservation of the acoustic environment in natural habitats in Israel"